louxer-crakers/Guestbook-project/README.md

+Makesure you create this app in Region us-west-2 (Oregon)

+---

 # Workflow for Building a Static Guestbook Website

 This project is a digital guestbook used for a wedding reception.
 The application consists of: